piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 - 0.2.0 Very minor adjustment: enclosed project instructions in tags, added a small style for stability
 - 0.2.0 Style update: added a couple sentences for stability

-Next up: redo from ground up with style in mind.
-Trying project only was so fucking stupid lol
+Next up: Either create a separate style just for ET or redo from ground up with styles in mind.
+Trying a project only approach was so fucking stupid lol

 ## Known issues
 - Pyrite tends to over-reference the injection.
 Feels like nice flavor at first but gets repetitive.